csuermann/node-red-contrib-presence-faker/README.md

 ### Dynamic Configuration

 You can overwrite the static configuration at runtime by passing a config object as msg.payload to the presence-faker node.
-All attributes are optional.
+All attributes are optional. `minDuration` and `maxDuration` are expressed in seconds.

 ```
 {
-    "windowBegin": "00:00",  //string
+    "windowBegin": "00:00",
-    "windowEnd": "23:59:59", //string
+    "windowEnd": "23:59:59",
-    "minDuration": 60,       //seconds as int
+    "minDuration": 60,
-    "maxDuration": 600,      //seconds as int
+    "maxDuration": 600,
-    "minCount": 10,          //int
+    "minCount": 10,
-    "maxCount": 30           //int
+    "maxCount": 30
 }
 ```